lianruizuo/haca3/README.md

         ├──site_A_flair.nii.gz
         └──site_B_t1w.nii.gz
     ```
+    You can always retrain HACA3 on your own datasets.
+In this example, we choose to use the pretrained HACA3 weights
+    `harmonization.pt` and fusion model weights `fusion.pt` (see [3.3 Pretrained weights](#33-pretrained-weights) for
-    In this example, the singularity command to run HACA3 is:
+    how to download these weights).
+The singularity command to run HACA3 is:
     ```bash
        singularity exec --nv -e haca3.sif haca3-test \
        --in-path data_directory/site_A_t1w.nii.gz \
        --in-path data_directory/site_A_t2w.nii.gz \
        --in-path data_directory/site_A_flair.nii.gz \
        --target-image data_directory/site_B_flair.nii.gz \
-       --harmonization-model [PRETRAINED-HACA3-MODEL] \
+       --harmonization-model harmonization.pt \
-       --fusion-model [PRETRAINED-FUSION-MODEL] \
+       --fusion-model fusion.pt \
        --out-path output_directory/site_A_harmonized_to_site_B_t1w.nii.gz \
        --intermediate-out-dir output_directory
     ```